jeffrafter/jeffrafter.github.io/content/blog/gatsby-with-typescript/index.md

 ---
 title: Building a Static Gatsby-based Website with TypeScript
 date: '2019-05-25T00:01:00'
-published: false
+published: true
 slug: gatsby-with-typescript
 layout: post
 tags: ['javascript', 'typescript', 'node', 'gatsby']
 category: Web
 ---

+Creating a static website involves an almost infinite set of choices.
+Amongst the plethora of choices you'll find Gatsby – a static site framework based on `React`, `JSX`, `CSS-in-JS` and many other modern approaches.
+Gatsby is, in many ways, the JavaScript successor to [Jekyll](https://jekyllrb.com/).
+I've upgraded several sites to Gatsby (including this one) finding a way to integrate TypeScript as part of the journey.

 Before you read this it is important to point out: you should start with a template.
 In this post I am going to work through all of the steps and try to explain them along the way.
-Included in this journey are some of the reasons behind why I've chosen one particular plugin or skipped another.
+Included in this post are some of the reasons behind why I've chosen one particular plugin or skipped another.
 Often – especially when you choose a default Gatsby starter – it is difficult to understand how all of the pieces fit together, or how you might build your own starter template.
 Hopefully this post provides some helpful examples.